torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Both algorithms are (in general) O(n * lg(n)), but there is a wide performance gulf between the two implementations.

-The Linux kernel already contains a reasonably fast implementation of heapsort.
+The GNU/Linux kernel already contains a reasonably fast implementation of heapsort.
 It only operates on regular C arrays, which limits the scope of its usefulness.
 There are two key places where the xfarray uses it: